-Being raised in a broken home by a single mother/absent father is the perfect recipe to become a weak and ineffective man.
-I know this because I was raised in this setting and there were a plethora of problems that I had to overcome before I was able to become the person that I am today.
+Being raised in a broken home by a single mother/absent father is the perfect recipe for becoming a weak and ineffective man.
+I know this because I was raised in this setting, and I had to overcome many problems before becoming the person I am today.

-The environment that breeds single mothers and fatherless homes tend to lack examples for boys to follow into becoming men.
-In these places, there are rarely any examples of productive citizens to emulate.
+The environment breeds single mothers and produces fatherless homes tend to lack examples for boys to follow into becoming men.
+There are rarely any examples of productive citizens in these places to emulate.

 Effects of father absence: The stats about fatherlessness don’t lie

 What follows in this article is largely anecdotal evidence and personal observation.
-However, my experiences and what I’ve seen are largely reflected in the data that we have about children raised without fathers or children living with their mothers for the majority of their childhood.
+However, my experiences and what I’ve seen are largely reflected in the data about children raised without fathers or children living with their mothers for most of their childhood.

-- Children living without their father in the home are 47% more likely to live in poverty.
+- Children living without their father are 47% more likely to live in poverty.